DoctorWkt/acwj/46_Void_Functions/Readme.md

 int jane(void *ptr, int x, int y);
 ```

-If we scan and parse the next token after 'void' and see it is the '*',
+If we scan and parse the next token after 'void' and see it is the asterisk,
 then we have lost the 'void' token.
 When we then call `declaration_list()`,
-the first token it will see is '*' and it will get upset.
-Thus, we need
+the first token it will see is the asterisk and it will get upset.
+Thus,
-the ability to peek beyond the current token while keeping the current
+we need the ability to peek beyond the current token while keeping the current
 token intact.

 ## New Scanner Code